ČESKÁ REPUBLIKA | CZECH REPUBLIC |

 Luhačovice is situated at an elevation of 250 m in the valley of the Sťávnice river and is Moravia's largest spa town.
 The place was first mentioned in a document of 1412 as a possession of the castle of Lukov (Luggau).
 The mineral springs were first described in 1668; the spa was opened in 1789.
 The modern development started at the beginning of the 20th century.
 The waters from ten alkalimuriatic springs and one hydrogen sulphide spring are predominantly used for the treatment of respiratory, digestive and metabolic diseases.
 Many of the characteristic spa building date from the early 20th century and were built by the architect Dušan Jurkovič who was inspired by Wallachian folk architecture.

-The first three glasses show views of the 'spa square' (Lázeňské náměstí)
+The first five glasses show views of the 'spa square' (Lázeňské náměstí)

 with the